 The Early Childhood Education undergraduate major leads to initial licensure as a teacher of early childhood, grades PreK-2.
-The course of study blends theory and practice and includes four student teaching internships.
+You will master both theory and practice, and gain invaluable real-world experience through student-teaching internships.

 This certificate-specific course lays the groundwork for those preparing to teach in preschools, child care centers, kindergartens, and grades 1–2.
 The focus is on provision of developmentally appropriate experiences in inclusive settings.
 Included are strategies for observation and assessment as these are related to the planning of integrated curriculum experiences which are relevant to the needs of children and families with diverse backgrounds.
 Also considered are the role of play in children's learning, various philosophical models that have impacted the field of early childhood education, and a historical perspective on current programs.
 A one-day a week field experience is an integral part of this course.

 Janet Story Sauer

 Middle School Education